Tulane Stadium: Seating expansion

+Professional football

-As the home of the New Orleans Saints
+New Orleans Saints

 In addition to hosting Tulane University football games and the Sugar Bowl, the stadium was also home to the National Football League's New Orleans Saints for the first seven years of the franchise, from 1967 through 1974.
-The Saints' first home game was a 27-13 loss to the Los Angeles Rams on September 17, 1967, although the Saints provided fans with a memorable highlight when John Gilliam returned the opening kickoff 94 yards for a touchdown.
-The Saints won their last game in the stadium, 14-0 over the St. Louis Cardinals on December 8, 1974.
+The Saints' first home game was a 27–13 loss to the Los Angeles Rams on September 17, 1967, although the Saints provided fans with a memorable highlight when John Gilliam returned the opening kickoff 94 yards for a touchdown.
+The Saints won their last game in the stadium, 14–0 over the St. Louis Cardinals on December 8, 1974.

-The largest crowd for a Saints game at Tulane Stadium came on November 26, 1967 when 83,437 fans showed up for the first meeting of the Saints-Falcons Rivalry, which the Saints won 27-24.
+The largest crowd for a Saints game at Tulane Stadium came on November 26, 1967 when 83,437 fans showed up for the first meeting of the Saints-Falcons Rivalry, which the Saints won 27–24.

-As the site of the Super Bowl
+Super Bowls

 Tulane Stadium was the site of three early Super Bowls: IV, VI, and IX.
 Super Bowl IX was the final professional league game ever played at the stadium.

 The stadium hosted the two coldest outdoor Super Bowls, Super Bowl VI on January 16, 1972, at 39 F; and Super Bowl IX on January 12, 1975, at 46 F. Super Bowl IX had been originally scheduled to be played in the Superdome, but it was unfinished.